polinetuch/budget-app/README.md

 This application also showcasing my skill in Javascript in regards to implementing Closures and how each method/function in a function can be accessed when the execution stack is completed

-### This is pure Javascript based application including HTML and CSS.